opentx/lua-reference-guide/function_scripts.md

 ##### Script interface definition

-Every function script must include a *return* statement at the end, that defines its interface to the rest of OpenTX code.
+Every script must include a *return* statement at the end, that defines its interface to the rest of OpenTX code.
 This statement defines:
 * script *init* function (optional, see [Init Function Syntax](init_function_syntax.md))
 * script *run* function (see [Run Function Syntax](run_function_syntax.md))